Florida Spousal Support

 3. Negotiate Terms with the Other Party’s Divorce Lawyer

 In some cases, it is possible to sit down with the other party’s lawyer to resolve the case and finalize an alimony deal that works for everyone.
 However, you do not want your spouse’s lawyer to take advantage of you in such circumstances.
 The only way to ensure that is to have an experienced attorney on your side.
-At Mario, Gunde, Peters & Kelley, we have experience negotiating alimony agreements for all sorts of clients.
+At Mario Gunde Peters & Kelley, we have the experience negotiating alimony agreements for all sorts of clients.
 We understand how the opposing lawyers work, and we can represent you to hammer out a favorable deal for you.

 4. In-Court Representation